The Quantum Agreement Theorem: Introduction

-We believe that our results help shed light on the issue of intersubjectivity in QM surveyed above.
-First, a clear distinction emerges between the commuting and non-commuting regimes: CCD is impossible in the former case and possible in the latter case.
-On the one hand, our findings challenge the notion that intersubjective disagreement should never be tolerated in a physical theory.
-The explicit construction of CCD shows that QM permits two agents to sustain different probability estimates of the same event, even under common certainty.
-We see this phenomenon as in line with the kind of perspective-dependent facts that QBism (Fuchs and Schack, 2013) and relational QM (Rovelli, 1996) were formulated to accommodate, and which more traditional interpretations of QM struggle to accept.
-Far from being a pathology, CCD appears as a natural consequence of non-commuting measurements and provides direct support for interpretations that treat quantum probabilities as agent-relative.
-In employing formal epistemics, our work may also suggest new tools for the further development of these interpretations.
+Beyond these main structural results, we show how classical agreement can be recovered even in a non-commuting regime through the physical act of recording measurement outcomes in a classical register.
+This offers a new perspective on the classical Agreement Theorem, which can be understood as emergent from quantum theory via classical recording.
+We also establish two robustness results for our Commutative Agreement Theorem.
+First, if Alice and Bob start with different initial states, as might happen because of noise, channel disturbance, or the presence of an eavesdropper, the difference between their probability estimates can be quantitatively bounded (cf.~Hellman, 2013).
+Second, if certainty is relaxed to approximate certainty, reflecting finite statistics, detector inefficiencies, or coarse-graining, then disagreement is again bounded (cf.~Monderer and Samet, 1989).
+These results show that agreement in the commuting regime is stable under realistic perturbations.

-On the other hand, we obtain bounds on the extent of disagreement that is possible.
-Our $0\operatorname{-}1$ impossibility theorem limits disagreement, even in the non-commuting case.
-So, we show that quantum theory is not entirely undisciplined and rules out certain epistemic scenarios.
+Taken together, our findings clarify the structure of intersubjectivity in QM.
+In the commuting regime, classical-style agreement prevails.
+In the non-commuting regime, CCD becomes possible.
+We therefore identify a clear boundary between classical and commuting intersubjectivity (ruled out under common certainty) and non-commuting intersubjectivity (allowed under common certainty).
+This second result, in particular, challenges the notion that intersubjective disagreement should never be tolerated in a physical theory.
+We see this finding as broadly in line with the kind of perspective-dependent facts that relational QM (Rovelli, 1996) and QBism (Fuchs and Schack, 2013) were formulated to accommodate.
+Far from being a pathology, CCD appears as a natural consequence of non-commuting measurements and provides direct support for interpretations that treat QM probabilities as agent-relative.
+In employing formal epistemics, our work may suggest new tools for further development of these interpretations.

-We next present our framework, the commuting scenario we analyze, and our first result on common certainty and agreement.
-We then present two examples -- the first is an illustration of the commuting case, while the second is non-commuting and exhibits CCD.
+We next present our framework and establish our three main results.
 We then examine restoration of agreement via a classical register and bounds on disagreement.
 We conclude with a discussion of some interpretational aspects, related work, and possible future directions.